 - reduces tyre life span by 25–50%.

 Winter tyres may be of either the studded or unstudded variety.
 The minimum tread depth of the main tread grooves is 3 mm.
-For difficult road conditions, the recommended minimum tread depth is 6 mm.
 Winter tyres must be M or MS labelled.

 When driving on snowy or slushy roads, the tyre tread pattern and the friction characteristics of the rubber are the main factors affecting traction.
 In icy conditions, studded tyres provide the best traction.

 However, unstudded winter tyres may be used year-round.
-Studded winter tyres may be used from 1 November to 31 March or until Monday after Easter Monday, whichever comes later.
+Studded winter tyres may be used from 1 November to 31 March.
 Studded tyres may also be used at other times if required by the road conditions.